 The most common way to get in touch with potential buyers is to send an introductory email.
 You will have a much higher rate of conversion if you take the time to research who you are reaching out to and tailor your email to them.

 Remember to make it super clear what you are selling, ask questions and embed a few product images as well as including a link to your catalogue.
-For more help, have a look at this blog post.
+For more help, I wrote a post on how to write a good email pitch.

 Not following up